The Japanese Garden

 Directions to the Japanese Garden

 The most recent version of the Japanese Garden Newsletter featured stories about the upcoming Japanese Garden Festival (on Sept.
-23), Normandale's Campus Horticulturalist Sam Kaufman and many other great stories.
+22) commemorating Normandale's 50th year, a shout-out to three longtime Garden volunteers and other great stories.

 Click here to check out the most recent newsletter.